It’s nearly Christmas.

 1. Try going nowhere

-This year for me, will be the sixth Christmas since my mothers passing.
+This year for me, will be the seventh Christmas since my mothers passing.
 Like each of us, she came into this world from nowhere, to be now here; then seventy nine years on she left to be seemingly nowhere once again.
 During that time she spent most of her life trying to get somewhere.

 We all want to get somewhere don’t we?